Gentle Leader vs. prong collar (pinch collar)

 There is no dog training collar that is right for every dog.

-All dogs are going to respond well to a strong, fun leader who uses positive reinforcement along with mild but firm “corrections.”
-A responsible mother rewards her kids, but she’s not afraid to tell them no.
+Most dogs are going to respond well to a strong, fun leader who uses positive reinforcement along with mild “corrections.”

-The two collars I want to focus on for this post are the Gentle Leader and the pinch (prong) collar, mostly because they are on the opposite ends of the “spectrum.”
+The two collars I want to focus on for this post are the Gentle Leader and the pinch (prong) collar.
+They are very different tools but are some of the most common tools recommend for strong pullers.

 Gentle Leader vs. pinch collar